jeniok12/golang-tdd-example/README.md

 ```

 This test file needs a bit of explanation.
 1. I use `quotes_test` DB for tests.
-In order to be able to freely truncate all the tables before each test and run clean.
+In order to be able to freely truncate all the tables before each test and run it clean.
 2. The use of `*testing.M`: TestMain gives us more control over how the tests of this package are running.
 Here we use it to run a setup.
 It runs once before all of the tests in this package.
+This is useful for creating connection to DB.
+Creating it once for all tests will increase tests performance.
 2. We test `recipient.Persistence` without mocking its dependency (DB).
 Unfortunately, we don't use an ORM here, and even if we did, it is difficult not to use custom SQL scripts that are passed as a string to different DB methods.
-This SQL script is not compiled, means that errors are available only in run time.
-Our tests provide such a runtime.
+This SQL script is not compiled, meaning that syntax errors can be found only in runtime.
+Fortunately, our tests provide such a runtime.
-3. Use `require` package after a cleanup and setup. `require` (in contrast to `assert`) package stops the test run if the condition wasn't met.
-Here it makes sense, if I wasn't able to set up or clean last run data, there is no point to run the following tests.
+3. I am using `require` package after a cleanup and setup.
+In contrast to `assert`, `require` package stops the test run if the condition wasn't met.
+Now this makes sense, if I wasn't able to set up or clean last run data, there is no point to run the following tests.

 Let's run the tests:
 ```console